-- sunset (sun is low in the sky and behind the observer),
+- sunset (the sun is low in the sky and behind the observer),

-- some kind of…backdrop or background, found, for example, while visiting visiting the Broken Mountain or Haleakala (at the right altitude).
+- some kind of…backdrop or background, found, for example, while visiting Broken Mountain or Haleakala (at the right altitude).

 When looking for spotting the Brocken spectre, time and place are important; as is timing.
 And so, do look for rainbows.
 For instance, Hawaii has no shortage of rainbows (“anuenue” in Hawaiian).

-I was lucky enough to have the change to witness this mesmerizing phenomenon.
-While chasing rainbows on top of the world, at Haleakala, right around sunset, I’ve noticed our shadows (mine and my better-half’s) beginning to form.
+I was lucky enough to have the chance to witness this mesmerizing phenomenon.
+While chasing rainbows on top of the world, at Haleakala, right around sunset, I noticed our shadows (mine and my better half’s) beginning to form.
 I held my breath for the rainbow to appear and surround our shadows in a half-circle…and it did, only for a few moments.
 Then the Brocken spectre started to disappear, in reverse order–first, the rainbow, and then our shadows.
 I took a few pictures–wide-angle shot and a closeup.

 Note: I once caught a glimpse of the Brockengespenst when flying (Air Berlin) from the island of Sylt to Berlin.
 I had a window seat and noticed the shadow of the plane encircled by a rainbow.
 It disappeared before I had the chance to reach for my iPhone. [sigh] But I did get to see it.